eliaspeteri/ship-sim/docs/features/3d-globe-realistic-waves.md

 ## Current Issues

-- [ ] Camera is clipping when globe radius is over 1000 and camera zoom is further than 1000.
+- [x] Camera is clipping when globe radius is over 1000 and camera zoom is further than 1000. -> Solution was to update the camera far plane.

 ---
 *Use this file to guide the implementation of a 3D globe with realistic waves and vector tile projection in Three.js.
 Update as the project evolves.*